-Japan has deployed two destroyers, one of which is in principle escorting civilian vessels back and forth across the Gulf of Aden.
-The other destroyer is conducting "Zone Defense" in the designated marine area within the Gulf of Aden.
+Japan decided to scale down deployment of destroyers from two to one in November 2016, because of the recent situation of Japan's escort activity.
 The direct escort method firstly places the destroyer and private vessels to be escorted as a convoy at the assembly point, one each designated at the eastern and western ends of the Gulf.
 When the convoy sails across the Gulf of Aden, the destroyer guards the one.
 In this way, the ships take around two days to sail the 900km or so distance across the Gulf of Aden, all the while making absolutely certain that the convoy is safe and secure, day and night.
 Moreover, there are eight JCG officers aboard the destroyers and the JSDF cooperates with the JCG to enable them to conduct judicial law enforcement activities, as required.
-(See "Outline" on Page 7) In addition, the maritime patrol aircraft (P-3Cs) based in the Republic of Djibouti make use of their excellent cruising capability in conducting warning and surveillance activities in the vast area of the Gulf of Aden.
+(See "Outline" on Page 7)

+In addition, the maritime patrol aircraft (P-3Cs) based in the Republic of Djibouti make use of their excellent cruising capability in conducting warning and surveillance activities in the vast area of the Gulf of Aden.
 The flight zone is determined, based on coordination with the CTF151 headquarters.
-Since commencing duties in June 2009, their aircraft have flown 1,475 missions as of Dec.
-31 2015, and their flying hours total 11,360 hours.
-Approximately 122,500 ships have been identified and information has been provided to vessels navigating the area and other countries engaging in counter-piracy operations on around 11,580 occasions.
+Since commencing duties in June 2009, their aircraft have flown 1,708 missions as of Dec.
+31 2016, and their flying hours total 13,110 hours.
+Approximately 142,100 ships have been identified and information has been provided to vessels navigating the area and other countries engaging in counter-piracy operations on around 12,470 occasions.

 Moreover, a JSDF officer served as a CTF 151 commander from May to August in 2015.
 No other members of the JSDF have ever served as a commander of a multinational force since the foundation of the JSDF.
 It is believed that this will enable Japan to further contribute to peace and stability in the international community.